RTRFM: In the Pines

 RTRFM's 'In the Pines' event is hosted annually at the University of Western Australia's Somerville Auditorium and celebrates local music talent from a variety of different genres.

 Fremantle Winter Music Festival

 RTRFM established the Fremantle Winter Music Festival in 2007, which has since been held annually in multiple venues throughout Fremantle.
 The event showcases both well-known and up-and-coming bands from Fremantle and Perth.

 Radiothon

 RTRFM's major fundraiser is known as Radiothon.
 The event is hosted over a ten-day period in August and encourages listeners to subscribe to the station.
 Radiothon is kicked off each year with an Opening Party event (and in some years, also features a Closing Party event).

 Courtyard Club

-Since 2014 RTRFM and The State Theatre Centre of WA have been putting on free concert series in the State Theatre Centre Courtyard.
+Since 2014, RTRFM and The State Theatre Centre of WA have been collaborating to organise a free concert series each year in the State Theatre Centre Courtyard.
 The free event runs on Friday nights in the lead up to Christmas.